zlintz/rabbot/docs/receiving.md

 ### Automatically Nack On Error

-This example shows how to have rabbot wrap all handlers with a try catch that:
+This example shows how to have foo-foo-mq wrap all handlers with a try catch that:

  * nacks the message on error
  * console.log that an error has occurred in a handle